jantumajer/vsm/README.md

    - Tumajer J., Buras A., Camarero J.J., Carrer M., Shetti R., Wilmking M., Altman J., Sanguessa-Bareda G., Lehejcek J.: Growing faster, longer or both?
 Modelling plastic response of Juniperus communis growth phenology to climate change.
 Submitted to *Global Ecology and Biogeography.*
    - Tumajer J., Shishov V.V., Ilyin V.A., Camarero J.J.: Plastic growth dynamics of Mediterranean pines and junipers determines their climatic adaptability.
 Submitted to *Agricultural and Forest Meteorology.*

+## User notes

+The newly-introduced oscilloscope functions were fully developed in Octave and were NOT tested in MATLAB.
+However, the code is build exclusivelly using core Octave functions and, thus, proper functionality with MATLAB might be assumed.
+Please, do not hesitate to contact us if you spot some problems.

 ## Acknowledgements

 The identification of the differences between both VS-model implementations and the development of modified functions was performed as a part of following projects: